ngaillet/WPF-RichText-Editor/README.md

 WPF RichText Editor Control with conversion from and to HTML (XAML)

 Code pulled from http://michaelsync.net/2009/06/09/bindable-wpf-richtext-editor-with-xamlhtml-convertor.
-Thanks to Michael Sync for this.
+Thanks to Michael Sync for this..